unl-ml-art/generative-visual-grant-the/README.md

 ## Abstract

-I am going to use big GAN to develop images of "The Future Seven wonders of the world."
-I will plug in some
+I am going to use big GAN to develop images of some Future Wonders of the World.
+I will plug in some absract descriptions of what I imagine these seven future wonders could be, and then will name and describe them myself.
+I will then post a variety of the results as a google survey asking people to vote for their favorites (sim)

 ## Model/Data